All About Periodontal Disease

 What Can I Do to Help Prevent Future Gum Disease Problems?

-Below are seven tips Dr. Ji and her team recommend that could help you avoid future periodontal complications.
+Below are seven tips Dr. Anil and his team recommend that could help you avoid future periodontal complications.

 - Brush your teeth twice a day or, after every meal.

 - Use a soft-bristled toothbrush and replace it every three to four months.